Henningson/Fireflies/README.md

 <img src="https://github.com/Henningson/Fireflies/assets/27073509/68922274-344b-42f0-81f5-b65693e11006" height="150"/>
 </p>
 These are some renderings that were created during my work on the aforementioned paper.
-From left to right: Simulated in-vivo colon, the flame shapemodel, phonating human vocal folds with a point-based structured light pattern.
+From left to right: Reconstructed in-vivo colon, the flame shapemodel, phonating human vocal folds with a point-based structured light pattern.

 ## More Discussion about the Paper
 Can be found in the **README** of the **paper** branch.